 Luxembourg has a state-funded healthcare system based on compulsory health insurance.
 Patients are free to choose their healthcare provider.
 Healthcare providers must be in compliance with a fixed set of fees for services.
-The state system covers the majority of treatments provided by general practitioners and specialists as well as laboratory tests, pregnancy, childbirth, rehabilitation, prescriptions and hospitalisation.
+The state system covers the majority of treatments provided by general practitioners and specialists as well as laboratory tests, pregnancy, childbirth, rehabilitation, prescriptions and hospitalization.

 You can obtain medically necessary treatment by presenting the European Health Insurance Card (EHIC), when you are temporarily staying in Luxembourg.
 Medically necessary treatment refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.